apache/metron/metron-deployment/README.md

 * This VM should **not** be used to run a proof-of-concept for Apache Metron within your organization.

 Running Metron within the resource constraints of a single VM is incredibly challenging.
 Failing to respect this warning, will cause various services to fail mysteriously as the system runs into memory and processing limits.
-It can be an incredibly frustrating experience for new users.
-Do not try this at home.

 #### How?